rstudio/rstudio-launcher-plugin-sdk/docs/bookdown/quickstart-guide/README.md

-This is the RStudio Launcher Plugin SDK Quickstart Guide.
+This is the RStudio Launcher Plugin SDK QuickStart Guide.